ayush983/cache_tests/README.md

 * ### uatg_cache_fillcache_01.py
      > * Clear the cache using fence operation.
      > * An arbitary value is loaded into t1
+     > * A loop is run for as many times as is the size of the cache
+     > * We do store operation inside each iteration of this loop,eventually filling up the cache
+     > *